open-metadata/docs-v1/content/v0.13.2/connectors/database/athena/index.md

 {% /step %}

-{% step srNumber=10 %}
+{% /stepsContainer %}

+## Troubleshooting

-{% stepDescription title="10.
-Workflow Deployment Error" %}
+ ### Workflow Deployment Error

 If there were any errors during the workflow deployment process, the Ingestion Pipeline Entity will still be created, but no workflow will be present in the Ingestion container.

-You can then edit the Ingestion Pipeline and Deploy it again.
+- You can then edit the Ingestion Pipeline and Deploy it again.

-From the Connection tab, you can also Edit the Service if needed.
+- From the Connection tab, you can also Edit the Service if needed.

-{% /stepDescription %}

-{% stepVisualInfo %}

 {% image
 src="/images/openmetadata/connectors/workflow-deployment-error.png"
 alt="Workflow Deployment Error"
 caption="Edit and Deploy the Ingestion Pipeline" /%}

-{% /stepVisualInfo %}

-{% /step %}

-{% /stepsContainer %}

 ## Related